kittykatattack/ga/README.md

   in the tileset.

 Using a texture atlas is a big time saver.
-You can arrange the tileset’s sub-images in any order and, and the JSON file will keep track of their sizes and positions for you.
+You can arrange the tileset’s sub-images in any order and the JSON file will keep track of their sizes and positions for you.
 This is really convenient because it means the sizes and positions of the sub-images aren’t hard-coded into your game program.
 If you make changes to the tileset,